 Can uterine prolapse be treated without surgery?

 Mild uterine prolapse can be addressed with nonsurgical treatments.
 The first non-surgical option is a vaginal pessary.
 A pessary is a removable device that can be inserted into the vagina to support the prolapsing muscles and organs.
 There are three types of pessaries: inflatable, doughnut, and Gellhorn.
-Your healthcare provider can recommend the right type of pessary based on your condition, and can insert it for you in the office.
+Your healthcare provider can recommend the right type of pessary based on your condition and can insert it for you in the office.

 Another treatment (and prevention!) option is Kegel exercises.
 These exercises are designed to strengthen your pelvic floor muscles and can be performed easily anywhere — at home, while watching TV, in the car, or even at the office.
 Stronger pelvic floor muscles can more easily hold your pelvic organs in place (and can also improve sexual function).